openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

   - Inference Engine can override input and output element types.
   - Inference Engine API operates with operation names to address inputs and outputs (e.g. InferenceEngine::InferRequest::GetBlob).
   - Does not support compiling of models with dynamic input shapes.
-- **New behavior** assumes full model aligment with the framework and is implemented in OpenVINO 2022.1:
+- **New behavior** assumes full model alignment with the framework and is implemented in OpenVINO 2022.1:
   - Model Optimizer preserves the input element types, order of dimensions (layouts) and stores tensor names from the original models.
   - OpenVINO Runtime 2022.1 reads models in any formats (IR v10, IR v11, ONNX, PaddlePaddle, etc) as is.
   - API 2.0 operates with tensor names.
 Note, the difference between tensor names and operations names is that in case if a single operation has several output tensors, such tensors cannot identified in a unique manner, so tensor names are used for addressing as it's usually done in the frameworks.